snoussi/cdc-demo/README.md

 10. You can refer to [Debezium for Oracle - Part 1: Installation and Setup](https://debezium.io/blog/2022/09/30/debezium-oracle-series-part-1/) for further explanations

-11. Create a sample table to use during the demo, execute the following SQL in the `SQLPlus` terminal:
+11. Create a sample table to use during the demo, and execute the following SQL in the `SQLPlus` terminal:

 ```SQL
 CONNECT sys/oraclepw@ORCLCDB as sysdba;